 Methods: We develop techniques from the area of transactional data mining for characterizing and finding interesting spatio-temporal patterns in disease spread in an automated manner.
 A key part of our approach involves using the principle of minimum description length for characterizing a set of regions in terms of combinations of attributes; we use integer programming to find such descriptions.
 Our automated approach explores regions that have different kinds of temporal patterns, and ranks them based on their description length.

-Results: We apply our methods for finding spatio-temporal patterns in the spread of seasonal Influenza in the US at the resolution of states.
+Results: We apply our methods for finding spatio-temporal patterns in the spread of seasonal Influenza in the United States (US) at the resolution of states.
 We find succinct descriptions for regions (sets of states) with specific characteristics, e.g., high activity level, which give better insight into such regions.
 Our approach also finds interesting patterns in the form of regions exhibiting significant changes in activity levels in a short time, and in terms of activity levels in the past seasons.

 Conclusions: Our approach can provide new insights into the patterns and trends in disease spread in an automated manner.
 Our results show that the description complexity is an effective approach for characterizing sets of interest, which can be easily extended to other diseases and regions, beyond Influenza in the US.
 The patterns we find have a specific structure, which can be easily adapted for automated generation of narratives.